 ETIQUETTE WHEN VISITING TEMPLES IN THAILAND

-When visiting any temple in Thailand, please make sure you follow these guidelines:
+When visiting Koh Samui temples or any cult location in Thailand, please make sure you follow these guidelines:

 Dress code: Dress properly (knees and shoulders should be covered); Take off your shoes when entering the buildings;